Skip to content

 Full script

-The following functions are also recognized by Rapise and may be present in the test script.
-Put these functions either in Main.js or User.js.
+The following callback functions are also recognized by Rapise and may be present in the test script.
+These functions can be placed in either Main.js or User.js.

-• TestInit() - This function is called once before script playback.
-It should be used to initialize script-wide data (counters, open datasets, etc).
+This callback function is called once before script playback begins.
+It should be used to initialize script-wide data (e.g., counters, open datasets).

 SeSOnTestInit(function(){